Healthy Homes Assessment Whitby

 Whitby Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory throughout Whitby and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory to all Whitby and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate compliance with all Healthy Homes Standards that apply or will be applicable during the tenure of an apartment rental.
+• Property managers and landlords are required to keep records to demonstrate compliance with each Healthy Homes Standards that apply or will be applied during the tenure of your rental home.

-• Private landlords and property managers must make sure their rental properties comply in accordance with Healthy Homes Standards within 90 days of any new, renewed or varied tenancy.
+• Private landlords and property managers must ensure their rental properties comply according to Healthy Homes Standard within 90 days of a new, renewed or varied Tenancy.

 Unreasonable Gaps & Holes